-An estimated 50% of the tropical timber that enters the European market is illegally harvested.
+An estimated 50-90 percent of the traded volume of tropical timber is illegally sourced.
 To implement new European legislation intended to eliminate this illegal trade, independent tools will be needed to verify the legal status of timber.
 We therefore propose to develop a fast, accurate and cost-effective commercial forensic tool for tracing the claimed origin of tropical timber.

 In March 2013, the European Union (EU) implemented the EU timber regulation (EUTR), which prohibits any illegally sourced timber from entering the EU market.
 The EUTR requires the timber industry to ascertain that all tropical timber traded in the EU originates from a legal source.
 It is implemented through a ‘due diligence system’ in which the legal status of imported tropical timber is based on certificates and trade documents.
 Such a ‘paper control system’ is however subject to fraud, so independent methods are increasingly needed to check the claimed origin of tropical timber.

 Timtrace will fullfil the increasing demand for independent verification of the claimed origin of tropical timber.
-We have identified three groups of potential customers for Timtrace: (1) customs and inspection authorities, who will increasingly conduct independent checks of timber origin to assess compliance with the EUTR; (2) the timber-processing industry, which will use Timtrace to increase consumer trust; and (3) organisations that certify sustainable forest management, which conduct forensic checks to underpin the credibility of their certification.
+Interested parties and potential customers of our tracing service include: (1) customs and inspection authorities; (2) timber-processing industry; (3) NGOs and (4) organisations that certify sustainable forest management, which conduct forensic checks to underpin the credibility of their certification.

 Wood samples needed